fmeum/with_cfg.bzl/README.md

 # with_cfg.bzl

-This Starlark library makes it easy to create new rules that are variants of existing rules with modified [Bazel settings](https://bazel.build/reference/command-line-reference) via a builder.
-It uses [transitions](https://bazel.build/extending/config#user-defined-transitions) to apply these settings to both the rule and its (transitive) dependencies.
+This Starlark library makes it easy to create new rules that are variants of existing rules with modified [Bazel settings](https://bazel.build/reference/command-line-reference), applied to both the rule itself and its (transitive) dependencies via [transitions](https://bazel.build/extending/config#user-defined-transitions).
-It also supports resetting the modified settings to their original values for specific dependencies or entire attributes, which can help reduce build times by preventing unnecessary rebuilds of dependencies in different configurations.

 ## Setup